pbersiczuehlke/azure-petstore/workshop/02_azure_acr_setup/SOL.md

 cd petstore/petstoreapp
 az acr build -t petstoreapp:0.1.0-az -r <teamname>petstore .
 ```

+**Note:** This will NOT work with the private repository because the build agents are public.
+A custom agentpool that is in the same VNet as the ACR would need to be created for this to work.

 ## Acceptance criteria
 1. Container registry is created with a private endpoint